dimaslanjaka/static-blog-generator/source/guide/adsense-auto-linebreaks.md

 **Auto ads test on linebreaks**

-> adsense will shown randomly on below linebreaks.
+> adsense will shown randomly on below linebreaks (br,hr).

 <hr>